orefalo/originui-svelte/README.md

 In the `src/lib/hooks` folder you will find the common hooks.

-In the `src/lib/actions` folder you will find the common actions.

 #### Base Components

 You need to copy the base components from the `src/lib/components/ui` folder to your project and adjust the imports accordingly.